icornelius/boethius2019/index.md

 Reading:

 * Selected passages in Middle and Early Modern English translations (Geoffrey Chaucer, John Walton, George Colville, Queen Elizabeth I, John Bracegirdle, I.T.)

-# 3. Assignments

-* A presentation, 15--20 minutes, to be written up afterward.
-Collaborations are welcome; topics should be decided in consultation with me.

-* A short presentation, about 5 minutes, on your research in progress, delivered in our last class meeting.

-* A research essay, approximately 6,000 words.
-Due date tba in late March.